 Further, they also provide investors with the necessary information and manage the process to proceed to an investment.
 For example, looking after legal agreements and transferring funds to the company.

 Renewable energy crowdfunding projects can range from books to help teach children about renewable energy.
-Through to developing renewable energy inventions for microbial fuel cells.
-Even helping to fund plane flights powered by renewable energy, renewable energy sculptures and new ideas for renewable energy battery storage.
+Through developing renewable energy inventions for microbial fuel cells.
+Even helping to fund plane flights powered by renewable energy, renewable energy sculptures, and new ideas for renewable energy battery storage.

-If a business, entrepreneur or a community has an idea to crowdfund for a renewable energy project then it is imperative that they use the correct platforms5.
+If a business, entrepreneur, or community has an idea to crowdfund for a renewable energy project then it is imperative that they use the correct platforms4.
 This choice depends on the stage of the project and the type and size of any required investment.

 Here the clue is in the name.
 Kickstarter gives new projects an often welcome boost to get started.
 Creators on the platform offer rewards rather than equity, typically related to the product.
 They appeal to a whole range of sectors, including renewable energy.
 As such Kickstarter has become popular with everything from inventors to artists and publishers.